watml/weighted-Banzhaf/README.md

 `

 The produced figures are all saved in the directory fig, which will be created automatically.
 To replicate all the reported results in the experiments of ranking consistency as well as noisy label detection, just plug in the choices of arguments reported in our paper.
+Specifically, num_sample_avg = 200 if n_valued = 2000, and it is 400 if n_valued = 1000.

 ## Compare Estimators
 To have Figure 2 reported in the paper, one can run